 Designed for students interested in careers in operations research, business analysis, problem solving, data mining, strategic planning and supply chain management.

 The MSc in Business Analytics consists of compulsory and optional modules, plus a project.
 The compulsory modules ensure that you have a firm grounding in important subjects.
 The wide range of optional modules allows you to specialise in subjects that particularly interest you.

-During your first term from October to December, you will study four core modules:
+During your first term from October to December, you will study the following core modules:

 This module provides an introduction to Business Analytics and Operational Research.
 It begins with a description of the origins of the subjects, an overview of their subsequent development, and a discussion on how to model real-life problems adequately.
 The remainder of the course gives an overview of some of the most widely used models and solution methods, including decision analysis, linear programming, inventory control, simulation and Markov chains.

-The second part of the course runs from January to May, and includes a further six modules.
-You will need to choose at least three modules from the first four listed below, as well as up to two modules from the optional choices listed on the next tab.
+The second part of the course runs from January to May, and includes the moduile below plus three from the optional modules on the next tab.

 The aim of this module is to teach the skills required to apply simulation successfully to help improve the running of an organisation, whether in the public or private sectors, manufacturing or services.

 Modern simulation packages are a valuable aid in building a simulation model and this module will employ a widely used and up-to-date discrete event simulation package.
 However, without the proper approach, the results of a simulation project can be incorrect or misleading.
 This module looks at each of the tasks required in a simulation project.
 It emphasises the practical application of simulation, with a good understanding of how a simulation model works being an essential part of this.